 Many products you'll find in the ethnic hair care section of your local stores are full of ingredients that aren't the best for black hair.
 Ironic, but true.
 Petroleum and mineral oil make up a large percentage of black hair products and all they do is clog your scalp and attract dirt to your hair.
 You do not have to grease your scalp for it to be healthy.

-Luckily, today's consumer has many more options than in the past.
+Today's consumer has many more options than in the past.
 New companies are regularly cropping up that cater to the black hair market with products full of good-for-your-hair ingredients.
-You'll find many that contain no:
+You'll find many that contain no petroleum, mineral oil, beeswax, and alcohol, all ingredients than can be harmful to natural hair.

 Natural Hair Is Strong